-Professional managed Kubernetes clusters are developed based on managed Kubernetes clusters.
-Professional managed Kubernetes clusters offer higher reliability and security in large-scale production environments for enterprise users.
-Professional managed Kubernetes clusters are also covered by the service-level agreement (SLA) that supports compensation clauses.
+Professional managed Kubernetes clusters are developed on top of managed Kubernetes clusters.
+This type of cluster provides enterprise users with higher reliability and security in large-scale production environments and is covered by the service-level agreement (SLA) that supports compensation clauses.

 - Internet enterprises.
 These enterprises deploy their business on a large scale and require business management with high stability, security, and observability.